Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-backward-compatibility.md

 Sometimes, especially when you don't use [explicit API mode](whatsnew14.md#explicit-api-mode-for-library-authors), a return type declaration can change implicitly.
 But even if it's not the case, you might want to narrow the signature.
-For example, sometimes you realize that you need index access to the elements of your collection and want to change the return type from `Collection` to `RandomAccess`.
+For example, if you realize that you need index access to the elements of your collection and want to change the return type from `Collection` to `RandomAccess`.
 This section describes why it is a bad idea for a library author to make such a change.